-Persons licensed by the Law Society of Upper Canada to practice law (lawyers) or provide legal services (paralegals) may request factual information about a property on behalf of a property owner or tenant that they have been engaged to represent.
+Persons licensed by the Law Society of Ontario to practice law (lawyers) or provide legal services (paralegals) may request factual information about a property on behalf of a property owner or tenant that they have been engaged to represent.
 A Representative Authorization Form signed by the property owner/tenant may be submitted, but is not required.

 - An individual acting for a family member, friend or neighbour.

 - An individual acting for a non-profit organization.

 - An individual who is employed by a single employer and provides the legal services only for that employer and to no person other than the employer.